-Random Seek performance for a fresh database is really good compared to UFS, but as soon as you have a mix of random seeks, random writes and sequential writes (WAL Files) the performance of HAMMER collapses.
+Random Seek performance for a fresh database is really good compared to UFS and also better than most Linux filesystems, but as soon as you have a mix of random seeks, random writes and sequential writes (WAL Files) the performance of HAMMER collapses.
 What is also remarkable: After the file system has been exposed to some write activity the former fast random seek performance drops by around 30%.
 My thought was that this might be due to hefty changes in the btree of HAMMER.
-That is why "hammer cleanup" was run on the file system (which rebalances, reblocks and recopies) and "SELECT Only" test was redone three times.
+That is why "hammer cleanup" was run on the file system (which rebalances, reblocks and recopies) and "SELECT Only" test was redone three times for the first chart.
 As one can see from the chart, the performance did not go back to where it was.

 Apparently also the "noatime" mount option does not help HAMMER as much as it does help UFS.
-Overall you have to say that for real OLTP work loads UFS operates almost 3 times faster as HAMMER.
+Overall you have to say that for real OLTP work loads UFS operates almost 3 times faster as HAMMER if you use it "out of the box".